The SA Association of Progressive Rabbis

 Rabbi Sa’ar Shaked

-Rabbi Beit Emanuel, Johannesburg
+Rabbi of Beit Emanuel, Johannesburg